sandialabs/wiretap/README.md

 Another great tool that has similar cross-platform capabilities to Wiretap is [Chisel](https://github.com/jpillora/chisel).
 We can use chisel to forward a UDP port to the remote system over TCP.
 To use:

-Run `chisel server` on the wiretap client system, specifying a TCP port you can reach from the server system:
+Run `chisel server` on the Wiretap Client, specifying a TCP listening port that the Wiretap Server can reach:
 ```bash
 ./chisel server --port 8080
 ```

 > [!Note]
-> In this example we run the `chisel server ...` command on the Wiretap *client*, and `chisel client ...` command  on a Wiretap *server*.
-This is because the chisel "client" always tries to reach out and connect to the chisel "server," whereas Wiretap clients and servers are defined by their functionality since either can initiate the connection.
+> In this example we run the `chisel server ...` command on the Wiretap *Client*, and `chisel client ...` command  on a Wiretap *Server*.
+This is because the chisel "client" always initiates the connection to the chisel "server;" Wiretap Clients and Servers are defined by their functionality, not by which one initiates the connection.

-In this example, we're connecting chisel to the listener on 8080 (on the wiretap client) and forwarding 61820/udp from the Wiretap server to 51820 (any interface) on the Wiretap client:
+In this example, we're connecting chisel to the listener on 8080 (on the Wiretap Client) and forwarding 61820/udp from the Wiretap Server to 51820 (any interface) on the Wiretap Client:
 ```bash
 ./chisel client <wiretap client address>:8080 61820:0.0.0.0:51820/udp
 ```
 - `8080` is the chisel listening port specified in the `chisel server` command above
-- `61820` is the localhost port on the Wiretap server that will be forwarded back to the Wiretap client.
+- `61820` is the localhost port on the Wiretap Server that will be forwarded back to the Wiretap Client.
-- `51820` is the port where the Wiretap client is listening (by default is the same port you specified in the `--endpoint` argument in the initial `wiretap configure` command)
+- `51820` is the port where the Wiretap Client is listening

-Finally, run Wiretap on the remote server system with the forwarded localhost port in the `--endpoint`:
+Finally, run Wiretap on the remote server system, using the forwarded localhost port in the `--endpoint` argument:
 ```bash
 WIRETAP_RELAY_INTERFACE_PRIVATEKEY=<key> WIRETAP_RELAY_PEER_PUBLICKEY=<key> WIRETAP_E2EE_INTERFACE_PRIVATEKEY=<key> WIRETAP_E2EE_PEER_PUBLICKEY=<key> WIRETAP_E2EE_PEER_ENDPOINT=172.16.0.1:51821 ./wiretap serve --endpoint localhost:61820
 ```